Takeda Pharmaceutical Company Limited

-Patients who are receiving a strong CYP3A4 and P-gp inhibitor, concomitantly with ADCETRIS may have an increased risk of neutropenia and should be closely monitored.
+Patients who are receiving a strong CYP3A4 and P-gp inhibitor, concomitantly with ADCETRIS may have an increased risk of neutropenia.
+If neutropenia develops, refer to dosing recommendations for neutropenia (see SmPC section 4.2).
 Co-administration of ADCETRIS with a CYP3A4 inducer did not alter the plasma exposure of ADCETRIS but it appeared to reduce plasma concentrations of MMAE metabolites that could be assayed.
 ADCETRIS is not expected to alter the exposure to drugs that are metabolized by CYP3A4 enzymes.

 PREGNANCY: Advise women of childbearing potential to use two methods of effective contraception during treatment with ADCETRIS and until 6 months after treatment.
 There are no data from the use of ADCETRIS in pregnant women, although studies in animals have shown reproductive toxicity.
 Do not use ADCETRIS during pregnancy unless the benefit to the mother outweighs the potential risks to the fetus.

 LACTATION (breast-feeding): There are no data as to whether ADCETRIS or its metabolites are excreted in human milk, therefore a risk to the newborn/infant cannot be excluded.
 With the potential risk, a decision should be made whether to discontinue breast-feeding or discontinue/abstain from therapy with ADCETRIS.